reindert-vetter/mock_ok/README.md

     environment:
       ENVIRONMENT: "test"
 ```
-Depend your project on the Twins container (take the following as an mock):
+Depend your project on the Twins container (take the following as an example):
 ```yaml
   your_project:
     image: your_php_project_image